dgraph-io/dgraph/wiki/content/get-started/index.md

 ## Dgraph

-**Dgraph** is an open-source, scalable, distributed, highly available and fast graph database, designed from the ground up to be run in production.
+Designed from the ground up to be run in production, **Dgraph** is the native GraphQL database with a graph backend.
+It is open-source, scalable, distributed, highly available and lightning fast.

 Dgraph cluster consists of different nodes (Zero, Alpha & Ratel), and each node serves a different purpose.